Hill Auditorium

-With seating for up to 3,538 (originally 4,100 prior to the 2004 renovation) audience members, Hill is used for large productions on campus.

 Design concept

 Carol Rose Kahn, the architect's granddaughter, recounted that her grandfather had set out to develop a hall with perfect acoustics.
 The brief was to design an auditorium that would seat five thousand people, where they could hear from every seat.
 The only known previous example was the Mormon Tabernacle where it was said that one could hear a pin drop from the stage to the top balcony, although the chamber suffered from excess reverberation.

 Albert Kahn wrote to Hugh Tallant, partner of Henry Beaumont Herts, asking if it would be possible to build an auditorium for five thousand people, where they'd hear from every seat.
 Tallant responded, but only after several months had elapsed, to the affirmative; so Tallant designed the acoustics.
 The result was an auditorium in the shape of a megaphone.

 The granddaughter said: "Hill Auditorium was nearly finished when I was fourteen or so.
 My father [Albert Kahn's son] and I went out to Ann Arbor.
 Father stood up in the last seat of the second balcony, and I went down on the stage.
 On my word of honor, I dropped a pin and he heard it."